mapron/d2modgen/README.md

 3. Run modgen.exe (see the screenshot);
 4. Check if "D2R path" is filled correctly; if not, edit it manually to point "Diablo II Resurrected/" folder;
 5. Optional; press "Copy Settings.json" to initialize new mod with your default game settings (music volume, etc);
+6. Now you need to setup modded launch of D2R - that can be done either by creating the shortcut or modifying launch option in BNet launcher, choose what is suitable for you:
+a) Press "Make shortcut on Desktop", that will make "Diablo II - modname Mod" link on your Desktop;
+b) OR copy value from "D2R command arguments" and create shortcut by yourself, pointing to D2R.exe and use this as extra args;
-6. Optional and recommended; close Battlenet client, press "Set launch to mod" to setup game launch in modded offline mode.
-You need to do it once for specific mod;
+c) OR close Battlenet client, press "Set launch to mod" to setup game launch as modded by default and launch BNet again;
-7. Launch Battlenet; if you skiped previous step, go to "Settings near Play button" - "Game Settings" - "Diablo II Resurrected" - "Additional command line arguments" and paste string from "D2R commandline";
+d) OR make it manually, by going  "Settings near Play button" - "Game Settings" - "Diablo II Resurrected" - "Additional command line arguments" and paste string from "D2R commandline"
-8. Press "Generate" button;
+7. Press "Generate" button;
-9. Launch the game and go to offline mode.
+9. Launch the game and go to offline tab mode.
 Create a new character and start;
 10. If you done all correctly, character will have chest key in the inventory after creation.

 Now, go and play around with other settings, click "Generate" and restart D2R again!
 Note: all you offline character still exist in non-modded save folder.